Current Board & Staff

 Eve Suchy was born and raised on a small cattle ranch/farm south of Mandan, ND.
 She graduated from NDSU with a degree in veterinary technology, and worked as a vet tech in the Bismarck/Mandan area before switching over to nursing.
 Currently, Eve is a surgical nurse in Bismarck, and still helps out on the family ranch as much as possible.
 Stewardship of prairie land and animals has always been a focus in her life.

 Some of her fondest memories as a child were going out to the Badlands with family.
 Driving “The Loop” and hiking the trails were exciting, magical experiences.
 The Badlands have continued to be a place of adventure and restoration.
 Eve and her husband, Christopher Dopson, frequently head west for weekend hiking trips and recently they were married overlooking the beautiful, rugged bluffs and rolling hills.

 Eve claims, “Especially in this chaotic world, it’s never been more important to protect wild lands and wildlife.
 Our own well-being depends on it.”

-Staff for BCA, Jan Swenson grew up with the Big Missouri, measuring life’s passages against a backdrop of cottonwood bottoms.
+Past staff for BCA, Jan Swenson grew up with the Big Missouri, measuring life’s passages against a backdrop of cottonwood bottoms.
 That draw was transferred to the wilder rhythms of the Little Missouri and into the sere landscapes of the Badlands.
-Jan’s organizational skills combined with a propensity for volunteer activism at the grassroots level, led her to BCA and her current staff position.
+Jan’s organizational skills combined with a propensity for volunteer activism at the grassroots level, led her to BCA and her previous staff position.

 Farm kid Larry Thuner grew up in North Dakota just three miles south of the Canadian border – near the small (and getting smaller: current population is 8) hamlet of Hansboro.
 As Larry claims, “The farm raised grain and a dairy herd and 5 of us.”